respoke/docs/src/server/ruby/getting-started.md

 The Respoke Ruby library provides a convenient way for Node developers to interface with Respoke for non-browser-to-browser communication tasks.
 Good examples of non-browser-to-browser communication tasks include authentication.

+First validate you have Ruby 2.1.* or greater installed.

 ## Install Respoke Ruby

 Install Respoke as a local application dependency using npm: